ChristophP/web-react-components/README.md

 - Everything you need to provide an ES2015 environment in the browser

 Libraries:
-- React (globally available)
+- React
-- ReactDOM (globally available)
+- ReactDOM

-To get started quickly just drop these script tags into your page.
-They should contain all of the above dependencies.
+If you don't want to assemle all these polyfills yourself and just want to get started quickly just drop these script tags into your page.
+They contain everything you need to get going.

+NOTE even if you use Chrome which supports Web Components, you will still need the `custom-elements-es5-adapter`.

 ```html
 <script src="//cdn.polyfill.io/v2/polyfill.min.js?features=default,fetch,es6,Array.prototype.includes"></script>